zzantozz/fuzzy-adventure/README.md

 The Gradle build is authoritative, meaning that tests must pass when run with Gradle from the command line.

-You can submit your solution by:

-- providing a link to a forked repo with your solution,
+You can submit your solution by providing a link to a forked repo with your solution.
-- emailing us a zip of your project, or
-- coming up with a way of submitting it that's cooler than at least one of the other options.